annpedtke/CV/README.md

 - Work with CSR teams at corporations including American Express, Southwest Airlines, and Johnson & Johnson to elevate sponsor brands while maximizing environmental and social impacts to achieve a Triple Bottom Line.

-- Lead staff project teams within a matrix structure to design and deliver innovative community engagement initiatives, cause marketing campaigns, and compelling impact stories to partners.
+- Lead staff project teams within a matrix structure to design and deliver innovative community engagement initiatives, cause marketing campaigns, "pop-up" service opportunities, and compelling impact stories.

 NYC OUTREACH COORDINATOR, Student Conservation Association
 New York, New York     ~     September 2013 – April 2016
 [***Live interview in this role***](https://www.youtube.com/watch?v=aYXFzJ2JCqw#t=1m30s)

-- Designed and piloted the successful ConSERVE NYC service initiative to mobilize community support following Hurricane Sandy, engaging over 1,100 youth volunteers in hands-on conservation service in the first year.
+- Designed and piloted the successful ConSERVE NYC initiative to mobilize community support following Hurricane Sandy, engaging over 1,100 urban youth volunteers in hands-on conservation service in the first year.
 Scaled the model over 3 years to engage 5000+ volunteers annually nationwide.

 ENVIRONMENTAL EDUCATION CONSULTANT, Horticultural Society of New York
 New York, New York     ~     January 2012 – August 2013
 [***Sample lesson plan authored in this role***](https://github.com/annpedtke/CV/raw/master/Associated%20Documents/Pedtke_SampleLessonPlan_SproutPower.pdf)

-- Designed and piloted 10-week “Green Teen” curriculum for school learning gardens and collaborated with NYU Steinhardt to develop targeted program assessments.
+- Designed and piloted 10-week “Green Teen” curriculum for school learning gardens and collaborated with NYU Steinhardt to develop robust program assessments.

 - Planned and facilitated the Greening Western Queens Summer Institute in partnership with Global Kids, through which 30 high school students visited green infrastructure sites across NYC to research and create original green roof designs for their schools.